gvwilson/thirdbit/src/fiction/santas/index.md

 Someone yelled,
 "Here they come, cap'n!"
-as half a dozen elves slid down the cable, letting go just as they reached the height of the mast.
+as half a dozen elves and santas slid down the cable, letting go just as they reached the height of the mast.
 *Thump!* *Thump!* *Thump!*
 The first three hit the deck,
 tumbled head over heels,
 and rolled to their feet with swords in their hands.

-Finner only half-noticed the others catch themselves in the ship's rigging—he was too busy scrambling backward to get away from the swordfight that had erupted around him to do any more than that.
+Finner only half-noticed the other boarders jump into the ship's rigging: he was too busy scrambling backward to get away from the swordfight that had erupted around him.
 Steel rang against steel.
-Captain Clausbeard and his crew pressed hard against the elves, their blades flashing.
+Captain Clausbeard and his crew pressed hard against the attackers.
-For a moment it looked like the attack would be over as soon as it had begun, but more elves kept coming, and more after them.
+For a moment it looked like the fight would be over as quickly as it had begun, but more boarders were sliding down the cables.

 "Away wi' ye!"
 Santa Greenbeard bellowed.
-With one might swing of his ax he sent two of the elves flying over the gunwale.[^gunwale-sharks] His backswing snapped another elf's sword in half.
+With one might swing of his ax he sent two elves flying over the gunwale.[^gunwale-sharks] His backswing snapped a santa's sword in half.
 He raised the ax over his head, took aim—